Central Illinois' On-Line Broadcast Museum

 (YouTube)

 This episode of "I've Got a Secret" aired on January 6, 1960, in primetime as it ran from 1952 to 1976.
-Hosted by Garry Moore through 1964, then Steve Allen for the rest of the run of the series.
+It was hosted by Garry Moore through 1964, then Steve Allen for the rest of the run of the series.

 (YouTube)

-Here is the opening theme of "The Perry Mason Show" as broadcast from 1957 to 1974.
-This classic TV series starred Raymond Burr, Barbara Hale, William Talman, and Ray Collins.
+Watch the opening theme of "The Perry Mason Show," aired from 1957 to 1964, featuring Raymond Burr, Barbara Hale, William Talman, and Ray Collins.
+(YouTube)

 Mr. Roberts with the weather